 The river is fairly wide — perhaps 40 feet in places — and runs pretty deep.
-The hatchery side right next to the built-up bank was typically deep and fast.
-As we worked up the river, we encountered the typical pools you would expect with boundaries marked by fallen trees and brush.
+The hatchery side beside the built-up bank was typically deep and fast.
+As we worked up the river, we encountered the typical pools you would expect, with boundaries marked by fallen trees and brush.
 There were no plunge pools or other dramatic features.
 Every once in a while, there would be a break caused by a minor shift in gradient.
 There was no trail on either side.
 You have to stay in the river or work your way through some thick brush.
 Of course, as long as you remained in the river, casting up or downstream was pretty easy.

 Unfortunately, about 45 minutes after we arrived, the sky opened up and it began to pour rain.
 Not wanting to be miserable, we decided to call it a day and head home.

-Bottom Line: This section is definitely worth a repeat visit on a nicer day.
+South Fork Holston Trout Fishing Bottom Line: This section is definitely worth a repeat visit on a nicer day.
 The great thing about the Buller property is that you can experience three different types of fishing.
 You have the catch and release section described here, a put and take section up by the concrete dam, and then a special regulation section that is not stocked farther upstream.

 In addition, downstream of the property, you have access to the length of the South Fork of the Holston from the numerous public access points.